Do you care about the environment but like traveling?

 Unfortunately, most smartphone companies are notoriously unethical due to human rights violations, environmental impact, usage of conflict minerals, and more.
 Fairphone is the world’s first ethical smartphone, but the demand has been so high that all orders are currently on hold.
 Buying a secondhand phone on Amazon reduces demand and reuses products that would otherwise end up polluting the earth in a landfill.

 Naturally, having a charged phone is an essential part of any traveler’s modern toolkit.
-Just make sure you’ll have enough sun to use a solar powered charger!
+Just make sure you’ll have enough sun if you want to use a solar powered charger!

 Grab one here.